A solution to the Cauchy dual subnormality problem for 2-isometries: Abstract

 \section{Abstract}

 The Cauchy dual subnormality problem asks whether the Cauchy dual operator $T^{\prime}:=T(T^*T)^{-1}$ of a $2$-isometry $T$ is subnormal.
-In the present paper, we give a negative solution to this problem.
-This is achieved by thorough study of some classes of weighted shifts on directed trees.
-The first counterexample is established by investigating the relationship between the so-called kernel condition and its perturbed version in the context of $2$-isometric weighted shifts on rooted directed trees.
-Surprisingly, the second counterexample arises from the adjacency operator of a locally finite rooted directed tree.
-We also address the question of when the Cauchy dual operator of a $2$-isometry is subnormal.
-We prove that this is the case for $2$-isometries satisfying the kernel condition and for the so-called quasi-Brownian isometries being a generalization of Brownian isometries introduced by Agler and Stankus.
-We provide a model for $2$-isometries satisfying the kernel condition built on operator valued unilateral weighted shifts.
-The unitary equivalence of operator valued unilateral weighted shifts is studied as well.
-We construct an example of a $2$-isometric adjacency operator of a rooted directed tree whose Cauchy dual operator is a subnormal contraction, which does not satisfy the kernel condition and which is not a quasi-Brownian isometry.
-Quasi-Brownian isometric adjacency operators of directed trees are explicitly described.
+In the present paper we show that the problem has a negative solution.
+The first counterexample depends heavily on a reconstruction theorem stating that if $T$ is a $2$-isometric weighted shift on a rooted directed tree with nonzero weights that satisfies the perturbed kernel condition, then $T^{\prime}$ is subnormal if and only if $T$ satisfies the (unperturbed) kernel condition.
+The second counterexample arises from a $2$-isometric adjacency operator of a locally finite rooted directed tree again by thorough investigations of positive solutions of the Cauchy dual subnormality problem in this context.
+We prove that if $T$ is a $2$-isometry satisfying the kernel condition or a quasi-Brownian isometry, then $T^{\prime}$ is subnormal.
+We construct a $2$-isometric adjacency operator $T$ of a rooted directed tree such that $T$ does not satisfy the kernel condition, $T$ is not a quasi-Brownian isometry and $T^{\prime}$ is subnormal.